 Oral cancer is divided into two groups: cancer that forms in the oral cavity or cancer that forms in the oropharynx.
-The oral cavity consists of the lips, cheek, the inside of the mouth, teeth, gums, tongue, and the floor and roof of the mouth.
+The oral cavity consists of the lips, cheek, the inside of the mouth, teeth, gums, tongue, and the floor and roof of the mouth how can i get free fb followers.
 The oropharynx refers to the middle region of the throat and includes your tonsils and the base of the tongue.

 Although an individual’s cause of cancer can be unclear, certain lifestyle factors can increase your risk of developing oral cancer.
 These lifestyle choices include tobacco usage, alcohol consumption, sun exposure, and protection against certain diseases such as HPV, or human papillomavirus.
 Other risks factors can include age, sex, and genetics.

 Oral cancer can occur anywhere in the mouth including the salivary glands, pharynx, larynx, and throat making it difficult to check on your own.
 However, common signs of oral cancer can include the following:

 - Chronic ear pain

 - Difficulty chewing, talking, swallowing, or moving the tongue

 - Feeling as though something is caught in your throat

 - Flat patches of tissue that appear velvety in texture (may be different colors such as red or white)